IvanLogvynenko/go-fzf/README.md

 	FzfPromptStruct(options []Struct, modes ...options.Modes) ([]Struct, error)
 """

 first one can be considered a case of the second.
-Second only requieres you to pass a struct with defined method `ToString`.
+Second only requieres you to pass a struct with defined method `ToString` and `Desc`(used only if Info is passed, so can return "" if info is not used).
 Functions return a list of matched options.
 In default case (no options passed) that list will have only one entry.
 If options like `options.Multiselect` or `options.Pattern` are passed, fzf was able to match several entries.
 The top one is guaranteed to be the first(from the `options []string`) and the best (fzf sorts result) match of all.

 Options:
 - Pattern: Provide a fzf with a pattern to search for.
 Interactive UI will not b loaded.
 Userful to omit typos during argument parsing